dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 - Keep you administrative surface area small.
 This means not giving your users admin privileges.
 - Use multi-factor authentication (Google introduced MFA logins for users and eliminated the threat of phishing).

-There is a **wealth** of information about security best practices on the web.
+There is a wealth of information about security best practices on the web.
 No need to repeat it here.

 ### Preparation

 #### 1. You Need People who Understand Technology

 This is number one - **ransomware is a professional business**.
 Criminals literally earn their living by attacking companies like yours.
 Companies need skilled technical people because of the sheer aggregation of risk; they are your last line of defense.
 If you do get hit with ransomware you want people on payroll, and on site, ASAP.
 You don't want to call your technology sourcing partner when you get hit and have them put you on hold while they take calls from their bigger clients that have also been hit with the same malware.
-Or worse, they been hit too.
+Or worse, they have been hit too.

 You probably don't need a group of rockstar 10x-types, but you do need solid, fundamental IT knowledge and ability to solve technical challenges.
 There's no glamour or glory busines continuity, and no easy sources of funding like for information security.

-There is glory in "cutting the IT budget, with no disruptions in operations, because cutting the fat is good for business!".
-Be very careful you aren't creating a "Texas power grid" situation, e.g. it works until it doesn't, and it will stop working when you you need it most.

 #### 2. Clean House

 Scrub old data you don't need.
 Backups will be an order of magnitude smaller, easier to manage, more reliable, cheaper, and **faster to restore**.
 In the event of a ransomware attack recovery speed is paramount.
-This is so fundamental **and so hard to do** in many companies.
+This is so fundamental **and yet so hard to do** in many companies.
 I could say more here but my instinct is just to repeat the first sentence over and over.

 #### 3. Automate System Provisioning and Configuration

 In the old days machine configurate was a hand-crafted art.
-In many cases systems were built out and configured as an artist molds clay.
-Little bits added and changed over time until the the system is "configured", but recreating the steps would be impossible.
+In many cases systems were configured as an artist molds clay.
+Little bits added and changed over time, but recreating the steps would be impossible.
 Especially when they were configured by Frank, but he left 2 years ago and he never documented anything.

-If we virtualized the "ball of clay", it can be copied and/or backed up - it's **exact** configuration is preserved.
+If we virtualized the configured machine, the entire machine can now be copied and/or backed up - it's **exact** configuration is preserved.
 That is step one.
+Most machines are alreday virtual these days though, and you really have to have a process to create machines in a repeatable manner.

 Step two automates machine provisioning (pets vs. cattle).
 Using tools like Git, Chef, Ansible, and Terraform, it is possible to create a fully automated process to instantiate machines in a repeatable manner.
 I've seen an Ansible playbook that does 200 administrative tasks for each of the servers for a particular environment - all of the configuration is version-controlled within Git repositories.
 Changes are applied by CI, all of the process thoroughly documented.

 Everything from installing packages, creating or removing user accounts, setting up firewall rules, setting up directories and sending the necessary configuration, systemd services for legacy stuff, container clusters, container deployments, monitoring, container registries, analytics, APM and so on are handled this way.

-No one has write access on the server itself (unless explicitly given in the playbook, or the admins) and even the servers themselves can be wiped and reinstalled with a newer OS version (mostly thanks to Docker), plus all of the changes are auditable, since they coincide with the Git repo history.
+No one should have write access on the server itself (unless explicitly given in the playbook, or the admins) and even the servers themselves can be wiped and reinstalled with a newer OS version (mostly thanks to Docker), plus all of the changes are auditable, since they coincide with the Git repo history.

 Automated configuration means it's repeatable, can be tested, and can be done in the event of an emergency (**as long as your tools and scripts were not encrypted by the ransomware!**).